 Overview

 Grace Lutheran Church has a long tradition of music enriching the worship experience.
-Currently, Grace has two adult choirs, a handbell choir, and a guitar ensemble to support our worship services.
+Currently, Grace has an adult choir, a handbell choir, and a guitar ensemble to support our worship services.
 All are welcome to join.

 Grace Choir

-The Grace Choir sings weekly at the 10:30 a.m. worship service and rehearses every Wednesday evening at 7:30 p.m. from September through May in the choir rehearsal room.
+The Grace Choir sings weekly at the 9:30 a.m. worship service and rehearses every Wednesday evening at 7:00 p.m. from September through May in the choir room or sanctuary.
 The ensemble also sings at special services throughout the liturgical year to support and enhance the worship experience at Grace.
 High school students and adults are welcome to join for fellowship and worship through music.
-The Grace Choir is under the direction of Andy Bruhn, Director of Music.
-For more information or if interested in joining, please contact Andy at Music@GraceLutheranCU.org.
+The Grace Choir is under the direction of the Director of Music.
+For more information or if interested in joining, please email Music@GraceLutheranCU.org.

 Handbell Choir

-From September through May, the handbell choir meets on Monday evenings 7:00-8:00 p.m. and plays at both worship services one Sunday of the month.
-The ensemble is made up of ringers from middle school students through adults, plays hymn arrangements and works specifically composed for handbells, and is led by Andy Bruh, Director of Music.
-For more information or if interested in joining, please contact Andy at Music@glccu.org.
+From September through May, the handbell choir meets on Monday evenings 7:00-8:00 p.m. and plays at worship service one Sunday of the month.
+The ensemble is made up of ringers from middle school students through adults, plays hymn arrangements and works specifically composed for handbells.
+For more information or if interested in joining, please contact the Director of Music.

 Guitar Ensemble

-Year round the Guitar Ensemble leads congregational singing of hymns and liturgy at the 8am service, the first Sunday of each month.
-The group sets the rehearsal time and selects performance music.
+Year-round the Guitar Ensemble leads congregational singing of hymns and liturgy on certain Sundays.
+The group sets the rehearsal time and selects music.
 For more information or if interested in joining, please contact Claire Walworth Vail at ClaireWalworth@yahoo.com.

 Organist